-Our HPRU brings together world-leading expertise to deliver a step-change in how we exploit increasingly rich data sources, technologies and theory to improve our response to AMR&HAI and deliver cost-effective, evidence-based, high-quality public health impact.
-We aim to:
+Our HPRU brings together world-leading expertise to deliver a step-change in how we exploit increasingly rich data sources, technologies and theory to improve our response to antimicrobial resistance (AMR) and healthcare-associated infections, (HAI) and deliver cost-effective, evidence-based, high-quality public health impact.

 - Understanding better who is most at-risk from AMR&HAI, particularly in terms of inequalities.